cresset-template/cresset/README.md

 ## TL;DR
-__*This repository provides a template for building any PyTorch version on any CUDA version that can be plugged into any project on any CUDA GPU.
+__*This repository provides a template for building pip wheel binaries for any PyTorch version on any CUDA version.
+These can be used in any project environment, including on local `conda` environments, on any CUDA GPU.
 PyTorch built from source in this way can be x10 faster than naïve PyTorch.*__

 __*Also, a new paradigm for deep learning development using Docker and Docker Compose is proposed.
-Hopefully, this method will become best practice for both academia and industry.*__
+Hopefully, this method will become best practice in both academia and industry.*__

 ## Preamble